sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(totalPrice).toBe(58) -->

-Now, the purpose of each step is more clear.
+Now, the purpose of each step is clearer.
 Using the `reduce()` to calculate a sum of all array elements is one of the most typical use cases for this method, and this pattern is easier to recognize here than in the original code.

 T> I often see something that I call _the reduce rabbit hole_ during interviews and code reviews: a developer starts writing code with the `reduce()` method, and then digs a deep complexity pit by adding more and more things to the `reduce()`, instead of stopping and rewriting it to something simpler.
 TkDodo has [a great article](https://tkdodo.eu/blog/why-i-dont-like-reduce) on the pitfalls of `reduce()`.